Why Drink Kefir?

 Many people choose to drink kefir because it contains far more strains of beneficial bacteria than other cultured products such as yogurt.
 Both milk and water kefir also contain beneficial yeast strains.

-Culturing with kefir grains is the traditional method for making both milk and water kefir, but there is another choice: powdered kefir starter culture.
+While culturing with kefir grains is the traditional method for making both milk and water kefir, there is another method for making kefir at home: you can also use a powdered kefir starter culture.

 Kefir Starter Culture is created in a laboratory and is a direct-set starter culture.
-It is meant to be used once or may be re-cultured a few times before the culture weakens.
+This means that it is a single-use culture.
+It is meant to be used once, but with the proper care, it may be re-cultured a few times before the culture weakens.

 Milk Kefir Grains can be used to culture dairy milk or coconut milk.
 While other non-dairy milks may be cultured using milk kefir grains, results are inconsistent, and non-dairy milk does not thicken when cultured like dairy milk does.